masolimano/maneage/README-hacking.md

 file-dates after the checkout is complete and re-set the file dates back to what they were.

-In practice, Metastore should work almost fully invisiablly within your project.
+In practice, Metastore should work almost fully invisibly within your project.
 The only place you might notice its presence is that you'll see `.file-metadata` in the list of modified/staged files (commonly after merging your branches).
 Since its a binary file, Git also won't show you the changed contents.
 In a merge, you can simply accept any changes with `git add -u`.
-But if Git is telling you that it has changed without a merge (for example if you started a commit, but cancelled it in the middle), you can just do `git checkout .file-metadata` and set it back to its original state.
+But if Git is telling you that it has changed without a merge (for example if you started a commit, but canceled it in the middle), you can just do `git checkout .file-metadata` and set it back to its original state.